wmcnamara/speedcube/README.md

   Thanks to [Jake Guy's](https://github.com/JakeGuy11) kind contribution, there is now a Linux install script!
   Check the `install` folder for more information if you are a linux user.

+  #This is not my game, all credit goes to [Weston McNamara](https://github.com/wmcnamara).

 # GAME RECORDS:

 The current record for highest score is held by: Manjot Mann - 213 - 01/11/2020